gaplotech/SB03-js-declarative-cost/README.md

 to perform the benchmark with minimum 1000 samples for each benchmark.

 As a result, the whole benchmark `1000 sample * 20 implementation * 7 size` takes 16.44
 hours to run!
-The final result combined with the source code provided in patreon is stunning and fascinating!
-It gives you a good insight between declarative style, performance and functional optimization techniques in js.
+The final result is stunning and fascinating!
+Combined with the source code provided in patreon, it is a good insight for you to make decision in javascript development between declarative style and performance, also the functional optimization techniques.

 [Early Access - JS Benchmark in 20 different implementations for same purpose](https://www.patreon.com/posts/41204692)